mohsen-ameli/echo360-downloader/README.md

 First run `npm i`
-Run `npm run dev` to develop normally but if you want to use the extension and check made changes on echo360 website, you must run `npm run build-zip`.
+Run `npm run dev` to develop normally but if you want to use the extension and check made changes on echo360 website, you must run `npm run build`.
 This will build a `dist` folder in the root of the project.
 After this go to Chrome extensions and click on `load unpacked`, then select `dist`.

 You only have to do this once.
-For subsequent changes you just run `npm run build-zip` and open your extension (no need to reload anything).
+For subsequent changes you just run `npm run build` and open your extension (no need to reload anything).

+For uploading a new version run `npm run build-zip` then upload the generated zip inside release folder.

 # Notes